-This company is probably one of the most recognizable and famous Polish companies in the world… although few people know it originates from Poland.
+This company is probably one of the most famous Polish companies and one of its most recognizable brands in the world… although few people know it originates from Poland.
 CD Projekt is a video game publisher based in Warsaw, and owner of the CD Projekt RED development studio, responsible for bringing the Witcher video game series to all the gamers around the world, as well as the long-awaited and upcoming Cyberpunk 2077 game.

 To be completely thorough, we should say that Poland has many other interesting gaming studios (CI Games, People Can Fly or Rebellion, for example), but CD Projekt is probably the most famous.